Jenny Tonge, Baroness Tonge: The Gaza strip and other issues

-On 1 February 2010, The Palestine Telegraph, of which Tonge was then a patron, published an article which made false claims that an Israel Defence Forces emergency aid hospital in Haiti (deployed in the aftermath the 2010 Haiti earthquake) was secretly harvesting organs and selling them on the black market, based partly on a report made on Hezbollah's Al-Manar television which cited a YouTube video produced by a group called AfriSynergy Productions.
+On 1 February 2010 The Palestine Telegraph, of which Tonge was then a patron, published an article which made false claims that an Israel Defense Forces emergency aid hospital in Haiti (deployed in the aftermath the 2010 Haiti earthquake) was secretly harvesting organs and selling them on the black market, based partly on a report made on Hezbollah's Al-Manar television which cited a YouTube video produced by a group called AfriSynergy Productions.
 The video did not cite any evidence, nor did it portray any actual organ removal.
-She later resigned as a patron of The Palestine Telegraph after it published a video of an interview with American neo-Nazi David Duke.
+She later resigned as a patron of The Palestine Telegraph after it published a video of an interview with David Duke, the former leader of the Ku Klux Klan.

-On 11 February, The Jewish Chronicle published an article containing a statement by Tonge which congratulated the IDF on its swift and generous response to the emergency in Haiti, and said: "To prevent allegations such as these—which have already been posted on YouTube—going any further, the IDF and the Israeli Medical Association [sic] should establish an independent inquiry immediately to clear the names of the team in Haiti."
+On 11 February 2010 The Jewish Chronicle published an article containing a statement by Tonge which congratulated the IDF on its swift and generous response to the emergency in Haiti, and said: "To prevent allegations such as these—which have already been posted on YouTube—going any further, the IDF and the Israeli Medical Association [sic] should establish an independent inquiry immediately to clear the names of the team in Haiti."

-On 12 February 2010, Liberal Democrat leader Nick Clegg removed her from her position as health spokeswoman in the House of Lords calling the comments "wrong, distasteful and provocative".
+On 12 February 2010 Liberal Democrat leader Nick Clegg removed her from her position as health spokeswoman in the House of Lords, calling the comments "wrong, distasteful and provocative".
 The released statement said she had apologised "unreservedly" for any offence she had caused and that neither Clegg nor Tonge gave the allegations "any credence whatsoever".
 In an email message sent to an anti-Israel activist, Tonge wrote that she had called for an inquiry to dispel any rumours and that the idea that organs could be being harvested in the situation which existed in Haiti was ludicrous and nonsense.